voioo/observer/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Check the [contributing guide](https://github.com/voioo/observer/blob/main/CONTRIBUTING.md) and feel free to submit a PR.

 ## License